 Jocelyn is a communicator, community builder and brand strategist.
 She loves fostering communities, sharing stories and raising awareness of experiential learning.
 Since 2012, she has helped summer camps, school districts and new forms of community get to the “why” in order to excel at the “how” and “what.”

 Calder Cheverie is a film maker, outdoor educator, youth-worker, and is currently completing his M.Ed. in Nature-Based & Place Conscious Practices and a GDE in Indigenous Education: Education for Reconciliation at SFU.
-In 2014 he led a group of six artists to the Peel Watershed for a 21-day canoe trip through northern Yukon and NWT.
-There he co-directed a documentary following the expedition, which is now showing at festivals across North America.
-Calder is an advocate for youth-access to nature and exploration of the creative process through remote wilderness travel.
+Currently a Team Leader with Ayas Men Men Child & Family Services with the Sḵwx̱wú7mesh Nation, Calder is an advocate for youth-access to nature and exploration of the creative process through wilderness travel and connection with the land.

 Geneviève Paré likes to switch between bow and stern with the Canadian Wilderness Artist Residency.
 You will likely meet her on the river reciting Robert Service poems and handing out dried mango.
 For fourteen years she has been trying to decide between a career in the arts, or a career in eco-adventure, and it seems she will not be making up her mind.
 Geneviève is a freelance theatre, and puppet artist and Co-Artistic Director of Mudfoot Theatre.
 She is an avid outdoors-woman with a special fondness for snowshoeing, sea-kayaking, and of course canoe-tripping.
 In 2016 Geneviève and her team came in 1st voyageur and 5th overall in the 715km Yukon River Quest.